 - Even though students paid for AP tests in October (much earlier than ever before), they may choose to skip the tests and get a refund

-The AP exams will be very different in 2020, but many of the challenges remain from prior years.
-Count on Dogwood’s expert tutors to help your student manage the content of each AP course and improve their study skills, leading to higher scores on AP exams.
+The AP exams will be very different in 2020, but many of the same challenges remain from prior years.
+Count on Dogwood’s expert tutors to help your student manage the mountain of content for each AP course and improve their writing skills for DBQ and free response questions — leading to higher scores on AP exams.